devedge/merkle-tree-gen/README.md

 ```

 <br><br>
-An example Merkle Tree object generated from a 2.6 MiB file, using SHA-256 and hashing every 1 MiB of the file
+An example Merkle Tree JSON object generated from a 2.6 MiB file, using SHA-256 and hashing every 1 MiB of the file (blocksize of 1048576):
 ```json
 {
     "root": "6abfe8109b239d0d2ba67ea7a4f9852dae3a07484fad995296ee23933ad2a224",